Authored by the expert who managed and guided the team behind the Laos Property Pack

 What are the total closing costs in Laos in 2026 as a percentage?

-As of early 2026, the estimated total closing costs for buying property in Laos range from about 2% to 5% of the purchase price for a straightforward condominium transfer, with more complex deals potentially running higher.
+As of early 2026, the total closing costs for buying property in Laos typically run around 3% to 6% of the purchase price for a straightforward condo transfer, before any agent commission.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Laos.